Compression Wraps: Alternatives to Traditional Compression Stockings

 First, you’ll want to put on a lining to wick away sweat and act as a barrier so the thick material of the compression wrap doesn’t rub directly against your skin.
 This lining can go directly against your skin in the case of your upper body, or over your sock if you’re using a calf wrap.

 Now it’s time to put on the actual compression part of the wrap.
 Usually one end is wider than the other, so be sure that the sleeve is positioned upright and that the seam is placed against the back of your limb, with the straps facing forward.
-Working on one strap at a time, unroll the strap, pull it to your desired level of compression and then attach the Velcro.
+Working on one strap at a time, unroll the strap, pull it to your desired level of compression and then attach the hook and loop.
 If you have trouble feeling how much compression you should give yourself, some brands offer a tab-like compression measuring device that takes the guesswork out of it.

 Adjust the straps of the compression wrap as needed to get a perfect fit.
 Make sure there are no bubbles or gaps in the material or anything else that might cause friction or differences in pressure.
 Once you are satisfied with how the wrap feels, take any excess material at the top and bottom of the lining and roll it over the edges of the wrap to get it out of the way.